armory/docs/content/en/docs/spinnaker-user-guides/pacrd/_index.md

       # NOTE: change `spinnaker` to your namespace name here
       front50: http://spin-front50.spinnaker:8080
       orca: http://spin-orca.spinnaker:8083
-      # OPTIONAL: uncomment the next line to configure a Fiat service account.
+    # OPTIONAL: uncomment the next line to configure a Fiat service account, it should be at the same level that spinnakerServices.
     # fiatServiceAccount: my-service-account
 ```

 When you are ready, apply the `pacrd` manifest to your cluster: